unh-hpc-2021/class/assignments.md

 ### HW6 (due 3/23 before class)

 * Do the homework from class 12 -- the first part is just writing a report of what happened, for the 2nd part you want to continue the report, but also commit the changes you made to the code.

+### HW7 (due 3/30 before class)

+* Do the homework from class 14 -- commit your changes and add a report of what the output of the tests was (and why).